-Problems can arise when support payments are made in cash.
+Problems can come up when support is paid in cash.
 One spouse might say they made a payment while the other spouse denies receiving it.

-It’s a good idea to make support payments in a way that proves you paid, such as by cheque, electronic money transfer, bank draft, or money order.
-If payment is made in cash, it’s important to get a signed receipt from the spouse clearly stating the amount, the date, and the purpose of the payment.
+It’s a good idea to make support payments by cheque, electronic money transfer, bank draft, or money order.
+These are ways that prove you paid.
+If a payment is made in cash, it’s important to get a signed receipt from the spouse.
+It should clearly state the amount, the date, and the purpose of the payment.

-Parents with an order or agreement made before 1997
+Parents with a child support order or agreement made before 1997

-Parents with an agreement or order made before 1997 can agree between themselves that child support payments will follow the current tax rules.
-To do so, they file a form with the Canada Revenue Agency.
-Once they do this, they cannot go back to the old rules.
+Parents with an agreement or order made before 1997 can, legally, “grandfather in” the old rules which allowed tax credits and deductions for child support payments.
+But the couple can also agree not to.
+That is, they can agree that they will follow the current tax rules (so child support would not be taxable and deductible).
+If they do decide to go that route, they must file a form with the Canada Revenue Agency.
+Once they do this, they can’t go back to the old rules.

-For the person receiving spousal support or child support, the cost of obtaining or enforcing support is deductible from their income.
-Legal fees can be deducted — though only the fees relating to the support claim.
+For the support recipient, the cost of getting or enforcing support is deductible from their income.
+That is, legal fees for these actions can be deducted.
+(Though only the fees relating to the support amount.)